 Through funding from the Department of Labor, Metro started 12 Neighborhood Colleges across four regions in the United States: Riverside, CA; Fresno, CA; Pima County, AZ, and Atlanta, GA.
 Services are targeted for youth ages 14-24 who reside in high-poverty, high-crime communities.

-In Metro’s “I Am” mentoring program, youth (ages 8-17), and their mentors, participate in structured activities designed to promote positive role modeling and community involvement.
+Urban Leaders serves youth (ages 8-17) who are impacted by gangs, and additionally may have exposure to crime, drugs, and the justice system.
+The intent it to provide youth group mentoring activities designed to promote positive role modeling and community involvement.
 It also promotes the building of local partnerships to support youth in the areas of workforce, education, supportive relationships and personal development.

-Metro is currently expanding its mentoring program to also focus on school-based activities, community centered activities, and pre- to post-release activities for youth involved in the justice system.
+Metro is currently expanding its mentoring program to also focus on school-based activities, community centered activities.

 Some of the outcomes of this project include reduced juvenile justice contact, enhanced community safety by decreased drug use, truancy, and other high-risk behaviors.